Easy General Tso’s Chicken

 - 2 pounds boneless skinless chicken thighs (cut into 1-inch pieces; see Note)

 - 4 tablespoons vegetable or canola oil (divided)

 - 1 teaspoon finely minced garlic

 - 4 scallions (white and green parts; trimmed and cut into 1 inch pieces)

 - Toasted sesame seeds (optional)

 - In a small bowl, whisk together the broth, soy sauce, brown sugar, vinegar, sesame oil, ginger, and red pepper flakes.
 Set aside

 - Place the cornstarch in a large bowl and stir in the salt and pepper.
 Add the chicken and toss to coat well.

-- Heat half of the vegetable oil in a large skillet over medium high heat.
-Add half the chicken, making sure it is in a single layer and cook without stirring for 3 minutes, until the bottom is browned.
-Turn the chicken (tongs are best for this) and let sit in the pan so that another side browns.
+- Heat half of the vegetable oil in a large skillet over medium-high heat.
+Add half the chicken, making sure it is in a single layer, and cook without stirring for 3 minutes, until the bottom is browned.
+Turn the chicken (tongs are best for this) and let sit in the pan so that the other side browns.
 Repeat until the chicken is cooked through and browned on as many sides as possible; not all of the sides need to brown, about 10 minutes in all.
 Transfer to a plate.
 Add the rest of the oil and cook the rest of the chicken the same way.
-Add the second batch of the chicken to the first batch on the plate, pour off any excess oil from the pan.
+Add the second batch of the chicken to the first batch on the plate, and pour off any excess oil from the pan.